xyz27900/kayak/docs/api/cypress/commands.md

 ## metamaskDeleteNetwork

-Deletes a network by a given name from Metamask.
+Deletes a network by a given name from MetaMask.

 ### Usage